 Requirements for Autopilot:

-- At least five machines with two disks
+- At least six machines with two disks

-- Two machines with x2 network interfaces (NICs)
+- One machine with two network interfaces (NICs)

 - A dedicated switch to create a private cloud LAN